-England vs Pakistan, 2nd Test: England batsmen share load and keep Pakistan under pressure
+England vs Pakistan, 2nd Test: England build lead, pressure on Pakistan

 By the late close, England had reached 302 for seven with Jos Buttler (34) and Sam Curran (16) still at the crease.

-After the morning session was lost to the weather, England mixed watchful defence with occasional attack to increase their stranglehold on the game and further their chances of levelling the two-test series.
+After the morning session was lost to the weather, England mixed watchful defence with occasional attack to increase their stranglehold on the game and further their chances of levelling the two-Test series.

-Their batsmen were heavily criticised for lack of application during their nine-wicket first-test defeat but looked much more impressive in Leeds, building a strong platform from which their bowlers can attack on Sunday.
+Their batsmen were heavily criticised for lack of application during their nine-wicket first-Test defeat but looked much more impressive in Leeds, building a strong platform from which their bowlers can attack on Sunday.

 The only thing lacking from England’s point of view was an individual score of note as Root (45), Dominic Bess (49), Dawid Malan (28), Jonny Bairstow (21) and then Buttler all kept the scoreboard ticking over without anyone threatening three figures.